WPManageNinja/wpsocialninja-docs/guide/instagram-feed/optimize-images-for-instagram-social-feeds-wp-social-ninja.md

 ---
-title: "Optimize Images for Instagram | Social Feeds | WP Social Ninja"
+title: "Optimize Images for Instagram"
 description: ""
 ---

-# Optimize Images for Instagram | Social Feeds | WP Social Ninja
+# Optimize Images for Instagram

 **Optimize Images **is designed to enhance your Instagram image quality and improve the loading speed of your website by saving locally.&nbsp;